 By Joe in Agile on March 08, 2013

-We’ve put together a short video segment on one of the many learning games we play with people to help demonstrate the power of Scrum and Agile.
+We’ve put together a short video segment on The Rope Game, one of the many learning games we play with people to help demonstrate the power of collaboration in Scrum and Agile.

 We’ve also included the instructions for the game below.

-If you are interested in using games to help your Scrum teams, we discuss the topic on our latest episode of The Board, The Board – Episode 6
+If you are interested in using games to help your Scrum teams, we discuss the topic on The Board, The Board – Episode 6

 3 to 7 minutes